DekinderDries/track-shared-js/00-essentials/90-scrum/exercise01-airport-game/lego-stories.md

 > As an Airport carrier
 I need to have a Airport Cargo
 Loader
-So that aircrafts can be charged with food, newspapers and duty free articles
+So that aircraft can be charged with food, newspapers and duty-free articles

 As proven by:
 ```